ansible-community/antsibull/README.md

     use pkg_resources which can slow down startup time (in some environments by quite a large amount).

+You can find a list of changes in [the Antsibull changelog](./CHANGELOG.rst).

 Unless otherwise noted in the code, it is licensed under the terms of the GNU General Public License v3 or, at your option, later.